 The estate took its name from Don Prenety, who was inspired by the Illumines of Avignon in the early 1800’s.
 The Illumines found the idea for the name from mountains located in Galilee, Israel.
 Prior to becoming a winery, Mont Thabor was used as a combination of a mystic retreat and a hotel.
 The modern era at Chateau Mont Thabor starts with the 2000 vintage.

 Chateau Mont Thabor Vineyards, Wines, Winemaking

 Chateau Mont Thabor Chateauneuf du Pape is made from a blend of 80% Grenache, 15% Syrah and close to 2.5% Mourvedre and 2.5% Cinsault.
 The Grenache vines are old at close to 75 years of age.
 The grapes are not destemmed.
 Vinification takes place in traditional concrete tanks.

-Chateau Mont Thabor is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage and cassoulet.
-Chatyeau Mont Thabor is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant and tomatoes.
+Chateau Mont Thabor is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage, grilled meats, barbecue and cassoulet.
+Chateau Mont Thabor is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant and tomatoes.

 The white wine of Chateau Mont Thabor is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.

 Chateau Mont Thabor also owns 6 hectares of vines in the Cotes du Rhone appellation.
 In the Cotes du Rhone, Chateau Mont Thabor produces both red and white wines.
 The red wine is a blend of Syrah and Grenache.

 Château Mont Thabor Wine Tasting Notes